isomerpages/moe-stanthonyspri/_the-anthonian-experience/Curriculum@SAPS/English.md

 In order to nurture confident and empathetic communicators, our school-based English Language Speech Arts (E.L.S.A.) programme aims to cultivate Anthonians’ interest in speech arts and provides them with opportunities to practise their oratorical skills.

-Our P1 to P3 Anthonians engage in show-and-tell, poetry recitation and drama to build up their speaking skills in an interesting and interactive way.
-P4 Anthonians take part in discussions and debates on current affairs which encourages them to share various viewpoints on selected newspaper articles.
-P5 and P6 Anthonians read about current affairs in the Little Red Dot (LRD) and discuss and debate the issues in class weekly, further nurturing their oratorical skills.
-Through these undertakings, we aim to develop passionate learners and concerned citizens who are able to communicate their thoughts and opinions effectively.
+Anthonians will start off their learning journey in P1 and P2 with a theatrical experience and workshop.
+Various activities will be conducted to help them to develop awareness and knowledge of speaking and representing.
+They will then build up their oracy as they participate in teacher-designed activities in class.
+For example, P5 and P6 Anthonians will take part in discussions and debates on current affairs which encourages them to share various viewpoints on selected newspaper articles.
+Through these undertakings, we aim to equip them with the key critical thinking and communication skills.

 ![](/images/english7.png)
 _<center>Anthonians performing their poetry recitation in front of the class</center>_